mashkov-dev/DataService/README.md

 	table.insert(data.Weapons, "Blaster")
 end
 ```
+> [!NOTE]
+> It is recommended to use `onPlayerInit(...)` only for testing when you want to tweak some values in player's data before client and other scripts access it.
+Use `DataLoaded` signal instead if you want to modify data of a player before it will be sent to him or when you just want to react on player's data appearance.
 ---
 #### `DataService.Get<T>(self: DataService, player: Player, path: T): T`
 Returns data of `player` on path `path`.
 You can also index path with different values.
 And you will still get autocomplete and typechecking.